dave-borg/mag-website/themes/tailbliss/content/faq.md

 While there are minimum flying experience requirements in order to operate as PIC of MAG aircraft, there is no minimum hour requirement to join as a member.

-## Can I enquire about shares currently for sale?
+## How do I enquire about shares currently for sale?

 If you are interested in shares currently available for sale contact [membership@mag.com.au](mailto:membership@mag.com.au) and your details will be forwarded to all group members.
 Members interested in selling their share will contact you directly to negotiate a price.